 This limit edition CD has now sold out.
 However, other stockists may still have a few left.

-Available as MP3 or Flac.
+Available only as MP3 or Flac.

 After an absence of more than 7 years, Code Indigo make a strong comeback with a solid album which allies ethereal progressive rock to melodic EM.
 “MELTdown” is a delicious concept album which denounces white collar bandits and their economic crimes.There are lots of noises and background ambiences in this finely polished album, indeed, the atmospherics remind us of Pink Floyd with voices and brief commentary of current events weaving within rhythms and ambience.
 The music, and its musical themes, bewitch us, both by a delicate harmonious approach and the constant progression of its splendidly content rhythms.
 Code Indigo forges a musical story that conjures up an image of the failure of society and the financial sharks in suits.
 Beyond its story, “MELTdown” is the result of a strong musical consortium where David Wright, Dave Massey, Neil Fellowes, Nigel Turner-Heffer and Dave Bareford charm as much as they amaze with an album which seems as timeless as the talent of its authors.